An MBA is one of the most versatile master’s degrees students can earn, and online programs make them more accessible than ever.

 Finance

-An MBA in Finance is ideal for individuals who want to work in investment banking, risk management, corporate finance, financial planning, and more.
-In this concentration, students will take courses in fintech, corporate finance, investments, valuation, mergers and acquisitions, and more.
+An MBA in Finance is ideal for individuals who want to work in investment banking, risk management, corporate finance, and financial planning.
+In this concentration, students will take courses in fintech, corporate finance, investments, valuation, and mergers and acquisitions.

 Marketing

 Students interested in communications, branding, sales, and analytics may find an MBA in Marketing suits them best.
-This concentration features digital and social media marketing courses, brand management, consumer behavior, marketing strategy and research, and more.
+This concentration features digital and social media marketing courses, brand management, consumer behavior, and marketing strategy and research.
 Graduates with MBA in Marketing concentrations go on to work as chief marketing officers, brand managers, and market research analysts, among other positions.

 Human Resources

 An MBA in Human Resources prepares graduates to work as human resource managers, talent acquisition specialists, employee relations managers, and more.
-Courses in an MBA in Human Resources cover topics like organizational behavior, employee engagement, people management, corporate strategy, and more.
+Courses in this program cover topics such as organizational behavior, employee engagement, people management, and corporate strategy.

 Healthcare Management